Accenture/mercury/guides/CHAPTER-10.md

 // do something with the result
 ```

-While "awaitRequest" APIs are non-blocking, your code is expressed in a sequential manner.

 There is virtually no performance difference between the asynchronous approach and sequential non-blocking style.
 However, the latter demands less CPU resources and yields higher throughput.